|

 bells are on ball bearings so are quite manageable.
 Tall tenor ringers may need

 to watch their hands on the stonework above them.
-Reasonable pub (no children's
+The

-room) next to church.
+room) is next to the church.
 Freshwater is famous for is poet (Lord Tennyson) and

 All Saints church Freshwater is one